Much of Atlantic Canada loses cellphone service in major outage

-Many Atlantic Canadians lost cellphone and other network services on Friday, in a widespread outage that hampered many emergency services’ communications.
+Many Atlantic Canadian consumers and businesses lost cellphone and other network services on Friday, in a widespread outage that hampered many emergency services’ communications.

-A Bell map indicated cellphone outages in Halifax, St. John’s, N.L., Saint John, N.B., Prince Edward Island, and Fredericton, among other places.
+The service loss had widespread impact — Bell said its outage affected internet, TV, wireless and landline phones, with landline 911 service intermittent.
+There were reports some consumers couldn’t use their debit cards, and the TD bank said some branches in the region were “temporarily” closed.

+“Bell apologizes for this situation and we are working to restore service as quickly as possible,” Bell’s Nathan Gibson said in a statement at about 1:30 p.m.
+AT.

 The outages weren’t confined to Bell.
 Telus, which shares infrastructure with Bell, confirmed it is also down: “We’re currently investigating a network issue affecting mobility customers in the East.”

-Some landlines and internet service were also said to be affected, and there were reports some consumers couldn’t use their debit cards.

-According to social media reports, at least some service was available with Rogers and Eastlink.
+According to social media reports, at least some service was available with Rogers and Eastlink, although Eastlink said in a statement “an interruption impacting our network partners that may affect your ability to place calls.”

-An emailed statement from a Bell spokesman issued at 11:50 a.m. local time said, “there is a service outage currently affecting some regions in the Atlantic provinces.”

-“Landline, cellular and Internet services may be impacted.
-Our teams are working to re-establish service as soon as possible.”
+Halifax Stanfield airport said some flights were affected, while WestJet said its Moncton call centre is “offline,” and asked customers to call later unless the matter was urgent.

-It appeared to be affecting emergency communications in some parts of the region, and people are being advised to try non-emergency numbers to contact emergency services if 911 doesn’t work.
+The outage appeared to be affecting emergency communications in some parts of the region, and people are being advised to try non-emergency numbers to contact emergency services if 911 doesn’t work.

 Cpl.
 Dal Hutchinson of the RCMP in Nova Scotia said its 911 service was working, depending on what cellular phone was being used to call in.